cncf/filterable-landscape/README.md

 ## Corrections

-Please open a pull request with edits to [landscape.yml](landscape.yml). [processed_landscape.yml](processed_landscape.yml) is generated and so should never be edited directly.
+Please open a pull request with edits to [landscape.yml](landscape.yml).
+The file [processed_landscape.yml](processed_landscape.yml) is generated and so should never be edited directly.

 If the error is with data from [Crunchbase](https://www.crunchbase.com/) you should open an account there and edit the data.
 If you don't like a project description, edit it in GitHub.